realthunder/FreeCAD_assembly3/Readme.md

 ## Common Operations

-We are going to build a simply assembly through this section to showcase some of the main features of Assembly3
+We are going to build a simple assembly through this section to showcase some of the main features of Assembly3

-### Create a Simply Assembly with a Constraint
+### Create a Simple Assembly with a Constraint

 * Start FreeCAD, and create a new document
 * Switch to `Part` workbench, and create a `Cube` and a `Cylinder`